wordtreefoundation/books/pseudo_biblical/The Chronicle of the Kings of England, 1st Book - Robert Dodsley - 1744.md

+---
-The Chronicle of the Kings of England, Written in the Manner of the Ancient Jewish Historians Nathan Ben Saddi, "a priest of the Jews," (attributed to Robert Dodsley)
+short_title: The First Book of the Chronicle of the Kings of England, Written in the Manner of the Ancient Jewish Historians
+author: Robert Dodsley
+pseudonym: Nathan Ben Saddi, "a priest of the Jews"
+year: 1744
+place:
+source:
+status: INCOMPLETE TEXT, CLEAN+1
+note:
+---

 PREFACE